arinbasu/logseq_notetaking_2021/pages/litdump sohnke ahrens' how to take notes.md

 - Create your own set of notes
 - Best way to create notes is to use Zettelkasten method
-- Lessons on styles and psychological boosts will not help people to avoid the problem of looking at blank sheets -
+- Lessons on styles and psychological boosts will not help people to avoid the problem of looking at blank sheets
+- Essentially lays the argument here is that if you think and need to connect various pieces together, then you need a structure to do so.
+It is true for almost all data based disciplines, where connecting diverse worlds is a need.
+Also true for epidemiology and medicine, etc. (note on p.169)
+-
 - Books and guides that teach students how to write papers fall roughly into two categories.
 - The first teaches the formal requirements: style, structure or how to quote correctly.